allendema/noplaylist/README.md

-<h4 align="center">This is a ever growing list of domains who track, analyse and show banners.<h4 align="center">
+This is a ever growing list of domains who track, analyse and show banners.

 Devices, apps and addons used to create this are: uBlock Origin, iOS and Android phones, Blokada, Android Box, PiHole.